tjuckett/dnd_homebrew/campaigns/astral_conclave_campaign/05_sessions/session_06_2026-06-04_brainstorming.md

 - Working local name if needed: Mirrordune Station.

 ### What They Find
-- The final charged-crystal shipment is mostly gone by the time the party arrives.
+- The final charged-crystal shipment is already gone by the time the party arrives.
-- The Mirrordune operators began destroying evidence as soon as Cinderhook went silent.
+- The Mirrordune operators converted the remaining station into a decoy kill site as soon as Cinderhook went silent.
-- The command bolt at the site may be shattered, melting, or still recoverable if the party moves fast.
+- The command bolt at the site is bait, but may still contain useful residue if recovered before or after the blast.
-- The stupor-field device may be cracked, purged, or partly dumped into the leyline vent.
+- The stupor-field device may be real, partly fake, or wired into the detonation as emotional bait.
-- Several crystal cradles are empty but still glowing with residual charge.
+- Several crystal cradles are empty but still glowing with residual charge and blast-focus geometry.
 - One or two damaged refined cores remain because they were too unstable to load safely.
-- A half-filled crate of uncharged but refined crystals remains near the loading area.
+- A half-filled crate near the loading area contains decoy crystal shells, unstable rejects, or traceable tags.
-- Vehicle tracks lead away from Mirrordune toward [[Heliox Prime]].
+- Vehicle tracks lead away from Mirrordune toward [[Heliox Prime]], but the freshest tracks are older than the staged activity implies.
-- A five-seat sand buggy sits half-destroyed near the loading area or tucked behind a rock shelf.
+- A five-seat sand buggy sits half-destroyed near the loading area or tucked behind a rock shelf as part of the deception.
-- Four Heliox workers remain unconscious when the party arrives.
-They were likely caught in the collapse of the stupor-field device or abandoned because they were not portable evidence.
+- Four Heliox workers, decoy bodies, or unconscious controlled workers remain when the party arrives.
+They are bait, victims, or both.

 ### Useful Evidence
 - Residue from the destroyed command bolt proves Mirrordune was receiving orders through the same family of command hardware as the Reclaimer.
 - The broken stupor-field device proves the Conclave was controlling or suppressing workers at the charging site.
 - The charge cradles show that the Conclave needed refined crystals already processed elsewhere, tying back to Selix's memory of factory or refinement work.
-- A damaged transit ledger may show count totals but not final destinations:
+- A damaged or false transit ledger may show count totals but not final destinations:
   - `12` charged cores prepared,
   - `10` transferred,
   - `2` unstable or abandoned.
-- A leyline stress pattern suggests the charging process is forcing Mirrordune harder than it was meant to be used.
+- A leyline stress pattern suggests the charging process forced Mirrordune harder than it was meant to be used, then redirected that stress into a weaponized blast.

 ## Transition From Mirrordune To Heliox
 - Mirrordune should make Heliox feel unavoidable.